psu-psychology/psy-511-scan-fdns-2020/lectures/511-action.md

 - *Intrafusal* fibers
     + Sense muscle length and change in length, e.g. "stretch"
     + Also called muscle spindles
-    + Provide muscle proprioception (perception about the self, a form of enteroception)
+    + Provide muscle proprioception (perception about the self, a form of interoception)
-    - Ennervated by by primary Ia afferents (sensory output); also secondary Type II fibers
+    - Ennervated by by primary Ia afferents (sensory output from muscle); also secondary Type II fibers
     + Ennervated by gamma ($\gamma$) motor neurons (motor input)
 - *Extrafusal* fibers
     + Generate force